RifampinOther Names: RIF, Rifadin, Rimactane Drug Class: Opportunistic Infections and Coinfections

 How should rifampin be stored?

-- Safely throw away rifampin that is no longer needed or expired (out of date).
+- Throw away rifampin that is no longer needed or expired (out of date).
+Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep rifampin and all medicines out of reach of children.